 "We use local AI systems to assist with research, drafting, and analysis.
 The systems run on our own hardware, not cloud services.
 Your information stays on our network.
 Do you consent to this use?"

 Most clients say yes.
-The consent letter goes in the file and becomes evidence of thoughtful practice.
+The consent letter goes in the file and becomes evidence of a firm that thought about it before it had to.

 What You Should Do Right Now

-If your firm is using cloud AI with client information, stop.
+If your firm's putting client information into cloud AI, stop.
 The risk isn't speculative anymore.
 State bars are issuing opinions.
-Courts are beginning to address privilege waiver in the context of AI use.
-The trend is moving toward strict liability for cloud disclosure.
+Courts have begun addressing privilege waiver in the context of AI use.
+The trend runs toward treating cloud disclosure as disclosure, full stop.

-If you're already running local AI, document it.
+If you're already running locally, document it.
 Train your staff.
-Build audit trails.
+Build the audit trail.
 Be able to explain exactly why you chose local systems and how you manage access.
+My compliance briefs map the adjacent frameworks, from CLOUD Act exposure to what on-premises really involves.